GenericMappingTools/gmt/doc/rst/source/datasets/earth-daynight.rst

    :align: center
    :scale: 40 %

-We serve two NASA image products: Their Blue and Black marbles.
+We serve two NASA image products: The Blue and Black marbles.
 We have filtered and downsampled those as well at the same resolutions that are available for the Earth DEMs.
 However, all images are pixel-registered only.
 These images may be plotted with :doc:`/grdimage` or :doc:`/grdview` and manipulated